wrborrelli/IBMRxnAPI/README.md

 Output Types | Format
 ------------ | ------
-default | Reaction Image and Prediction Information Table dataset | Dataset of SMILES, Reaction Type, and Prediction Information
+default/"" | Reaction Image and Prediction Information Table dataset | Dataset of SMILES, Reaction Type, and Prediction Information

 Prediction or retrosynthesis requests can take lists of either SMILES strings, molecule images, or a mixture of both.